oznerek/Polluted-cities/README.md

 This project will search for the 10 most polluted cities in a given country.
 Information is retrieved from the openaq.org database and descriptions of cities are searched at mediawiki.org

+Search field work only for 4 country: Poland, Spain, Germany and France.

 First install additional library